About

 What We Do

-The Lab pursues its mission through four interconnected activities:
+The Lab pursues its mission through three pillars:

 The McGill PTP Lab is based in the Department of Philosophy at McGill University, Montreal, Canada.